 Keyera maintains a comprehensive investor communications program and welcomes comments and feedback from shareholders.
-Keyera regularly meets with shareholders, and its website contains a wide range of corporate and investor information, including: the annual Corporate Overview, the Annual Information Form, Quarterly Reports, the Information Circular, presentations and webcasts, dividend history, Keyera's Health Safety and Environment Policy, Board Mandate and Committee Terms of Reference, detailed business descriptions and a corporate profile, virtual tours of several of Keyera's facilities, Keyera's Code of Business Conduct and a video describing the midstream business.
-Keyera invites comments and questions and encourages shareholders to direct their inquiries to:
+Each year, Keyera engages in an extensive schedule of shareholder meetings and investor conferences.
+In addition to one-on-on meetings and conferences (some of which are available by webcast), Keyera also utilizes other vehicles to deliver timely information to shareholders, including its website.
+The Keyera website contains a wide range of corporate and investor information, including: the annual Corporate Overview, the Annual Information Form, Quarterly Reports, the Information Circular, presentations and webcasts, dividend history, Keyera's Health Safety and Environment Policy, Board Mandate and Committee Terms of Reference, detailed business descriptions and a corporate profile, virtual tours of several of Keyera's facilities, Keyera's Code of Business Conduct and videos describing various aspects of Keyera's midstream business.